-If your issues with the graphics card persists then you should probable takeout your graphics card and wipe the dust out of it.
-This process should be left for a computer technician if you aren’t one.
-Since most graphics drivers have their own cooling system (fans) it is also necessary to check and confirm if the fans are working.
-Non-functional cooling fans will definitely lead to overheating of the graphics card and will probably affect the motherboard of your system too.
+If your issues with the graphics card persist then you should probably takeout your graphics card and wipe the dust out of it.
+This process should be left for a computer technician if you aren't one.
+Since most graphics drivers have their cooling system (fans) it is also necessary to check and confirm if the fans are working.
+Non-functional cooling fans will lead to overheating of the graphics card and will probably affect the motherboard of your system too.

 Graphics cards must be properly connected to all terminals or PCI slots before they'll function as expected.
 You should check if it is well seated or not.

 Wondershare Video Repair is easy to use and understand.
 The video repair tool is capable and very efficient when it comes to corrupt videos that aren't playing on chrome.

 To fix your video file (the MOV, MP4, M2TS, MKV, MTS, 3GP, AVI, FLV, and 3GP) with the Wondershare Video Repair tool, simply follow the steps below.
 Download and install this software if you do not have it installed on your system.

 Open the folder/location where you have the corrupt video.
 Next, you drag and drop the corrupt file on the "Add videos and start repairing" panel.
 Alternatively, you can also click the "Add" button located on the bottom-left corner of the software's interface.